MeDott29/hpn/README.md

 * Classification scripts for CIFAR-100, ImageNet-200, and CUB Birds.
 * Script to construct your own prototypes.
 * Joint classification and regression script for OmniArt.
+* **NEW**: Einstein-Rosen bridge implementation that travels through the center of the poles of the hypersphere.

 ## Downloading and constructing hyperspherical prototypes